nang-dev/hover-paywalls-browser-extension/README.md

 -May not work on some websites.

+## Sponsor / Donate

+If you enjoy the extension, feel free to sponsor us here: paypal.me/sponsorhover

 Disclaimer:
 Do not use this extension to violate the terms of service/use of any website.